 - Saw cut repair zone perimeter to eliminate feather edges.

 - Chisel away the concrete around the reinforcing steel.
 Prepare substrates – including the removal of any corrosion.
 Reinstate reinforcing steel and/or add more as deemed necessary.

-How can corrosion of reinforcement be minimised?
+How can corrosion of reinforcement be minimised in new concrete?

 - Reinforcing bars and mesh should be located so that there is enough room between the bars to place and compact the concrete.